 How to Puree Squash

-Many recipes take advantage of the butternut’s rich, silky texture by using it as a base for creamy soups or puddings.
+Many recipes take advantage of the butternut’s rich, silky texture by using it as a base for this Creamy Silky Butternut Soup or puddings.
 When pureeing hot foods in a blender, be sure to use caution as hot foods can give off a lot of steam when blended and can actually blow the top off a blender.
 Here’s a post I wrote about blending hot ingredients in a blender.

 Butternut Squash Nutrition